leeway64/LWAnagramSolver/README.md

 bash include/get-dictionary.sh dict3.txt
 ```

 This will download dict3.txt into the [include](include) directory.
+To learn more about different
+Bash commands and Linux in general, refer to [this page](doc/README.md).

 Next, run LWAnagramSolver, which will generate a YAML file containing the anagrams:
 ```bash